joerivandervelde/kalashnikov/README.md

 # Kalashnikov: the card game
 A Java implementation of the card game 'Kalashnikov' made by Life of Boris.
 Check it out at: https://www.youtube.com/watch?v=IiRk-yGfAjc.
+Comments/feedback
+may be sent to joeriv [at] gmail.com.

 ### In a nutshell
 Players take